Marabii/ProjectTB/instructions.md

 ## Instructions

-You have to integrate (code the HTML and SCSS code) 2 web pages, based on a provided mockup.
+You have to integrate (write the HTML and SCSS code) 2 web pages, based on a provided mockup.

 The two pages are :